Hawking radiation: black hole vs de Sitter: Abstract

 \section{Abstract}

-We discuss the connection between the entropy of the Hubble volume in de Sitter spacetime and the Gibbons-Hawking entropy $S_{\rm GH}=A/4G$ associated with the cosmological horizon.
-In (3+1) spacetime, these two entropies coincide, and hence the Gibbons-Hawking conjecture holds.
+We discuss the difference between the thermodynamics of black holes and thermodynamics of the de Sitter expansion.
+Both systems experience the Hawking radiation, but its impact on thermodynamics is different.
+As distinct from the thermodynamics of black holes, which are finite compact objects, the de Sitter state is the infinite and homogeneous state.
+The presence of the cosmological horizon provides two sides of the de Sitter thermodynamics: the local thermodynamics and the thermodynamics related to the cosmological horizon.
+We discuss the connection between these two sides considering the entropy of the Hubble volume in de Sitter spacetime -- the region inside the horizon.
+On one hand there is the Gibbons-Hawking entropy $S_{\rm GH}=A/4G$ associated with the cosmological horizon.
+On the other hand this entropy can be obtained by integrating the local entropy density over the Hubble volume.
+In (3+1) spacetime, these two entropies coincide.
 This provides physical meaning and a natural explanation to the Gibbons-Hawking entropy -- it is the entropy in the volume $V_H$ bounded by the cosmological horizon.
 Here we consider whether the Gibbons-Hawking conjecture remains valid for the de Sitter state in general $d+1$ spacetime.
-To do this, we use local de Sitter thermodynamics, characterized by a local temperature $T=H/\pi$.
+To do this, we use the local de Sitter thermodynamics, characterized by a local temperature $T_{\rm dS}=H/\pi$.
 This temperature is not related to the horizon: it is the temperature of local activation processes, such as the ionization of an atom in the de Sitter environment, which occur deep within the cosmological horizon.
-This local temperature is twice the Gibbons-Hawking temperature $T_{\rm GH}=H/2\pi$.
-Two different ways of calculations of the entropy of the Hubble volume were considered: integration of the local entropy density over the Hubble volume and the first law of the de Sitter thermodynamics.
-In both cases we found that the entropy of the Hubble volume is $S_H=(d-1)A/8G$, which modifies the Gibbons-Hawking entropy of horizon.
-The original form of the Gibbons-Hawking is valid only for $d=3$.
+This local temperature is universal and does not depend on dimension $d$, it is twice the Gibbons-Hawking temperature $T_{\rm GH}=H/2\pi$.
+We found that the entropy of the Hubble volume is $S_H=(d-1)A/8G$, which modifies the Gibbons-Hawking entropy of horizon.
+The original form of the Gibbons-Hawking entropy is valid only for $d=3$.